Local hotels for your consideration include:

 Roderic I. Pettigrew, Ph.D., M.D., is the first Director of the National Institute of Biomedical Imaging and Bioengineering (NIBIB) at the NIH.
 From 2013-2014, the NIH Director appointed Dr. Pettigrew as the Acting Chief Officer for Scientific Workforce Diversity to establish program oversight of all NIH activities that address the unique diversity and inclusion challenges, to strengthen the national biomedical research workforce.

 Professor Rui L. Reis, PhD, DSc, Hon.
 Causa MD, FBSE, FTERM, member of the NAE, is the Vice-President for R&D of University of Minho, Portugal.
 His is the founder and the Director of the 3B’s Research Group and of the ICVS/3B´s Associate Laboratory of UMinho.
 He is the CEO of the European Institute of Excellence on Tissue Engineering and Regenerative Medicine, the Global President of the Tissue Engineering and Regenerative Medicine International Society (TERMIS) and the Editor-in-chief of the Journal of Tissue Engineering and Regenerative Medicine, Wiley-Blackwell.
-Rui L. Reis is a...Read more
+Rui L....Read more